lupyuen/nuttx-tinyemu/README.md

 # TinyEMU Networking in the Web Browser

-_Can we use TCP/IP Networking in the Web Browser TinyEMY?_
+_Can we use TCP/IP Networking in the Web Browser TinyEMU?_

 Yes it works!
 Go to [bellard.org/jslinux](https://bellard.org/jslinux/) and click on RISC-V Buildroot Linux.
 The `ping` command works!